 Throughout 2020, the Company's ultimate parent announced a number of programs to directly support people affected by the COVID-19 pandemic, including a plan to grant premium credits to the Company's fully insured commercial customers.
-The total amount of premium credits granted through December 31, 2020 of \$344,811 has been reflected as a reduction to net premium income in the statutory basis statements of revenue and expenses.
+The total amount of premium credits granted through December 31, 2020 of \$344,811 has been reflected as a reduction to net premium income in the financial statements.